farhan5248/demingdriventesting/about.md

 This is what my QA team did and what I've done to create the test code for the supporting code.

 Regardless of whether the test was intended to be automated or not in the current process, everything was written in that language.
-I won't go into the details of how we arrived at the conclusion that it was the goal over 3 years here, that's covered in the stories.
+I won't go into the details of how we arrived at the conclusion that it was the goal over 3 years here, that's covered elsewhere.
 I will say that I started out with the intention to adopt a keyword driven test automation approach but that had its own issues, namely it devolving into a programming language.

 Why the Ubiquitous language, why not just teach them to write the Java/Python code?
 Teaching that many people to code would be more challenging (details explained in the stories) but think of the ski slope analogy in Sooner Safer Happier about taking everyone to the top of the hill.
 Instead, refining a language they already used to communicate with the BSA and developers required less tweaking to how they work.
+The one constraint that I added on their language was to do with [finite state machines as described by Bob Martin](https://blog.cleancoder.com/uncle-bob/2018/06/06/PickledState.html).
+This was so that we could easily adopt model based testing and reap its benefits.

 Why use an IDE?
 Why not Jira, Word, Google Docs, Excel, Confluence?
 In fact at first they were using Microsoft Word and Excel and then those files were parsed and converted to automation it was like coding with Microsoft Notepad and finding your errors at compile time instead of as you were typing.